cdhx/QueryAgent/readme.md

 # KB and data

 ## KB employment
-You can follow this to employee Freebase in your local device:
+You can follow this to employee Freebase on your local device:
 https://github.com/dki-lab/GrailQA?tab=readme-ov-file#setup

+Please remember to modify the `SPARQLPATH ` in `ag_src/agent_utils/config` to your own endpoint.

 ## Embedding file